griffithlab/rnabio.org/_posts/0009-08-01-Integrated_Assignment_Answers.md

 #Calculate the FPKM sum for all 6 libraries
 gene_expression[,"sum"]=apply(gene_expression[,data_columns], 1, sum)

+#Identify genes where the sum of FPKM across all samples is above some arbitrary threshold
 i = which(gene_expression[,"sum"] > 5)

 #Calculate the correlation between all pairs of data